Consistency … or put other ways … constancy, regularity, evenness, steadiness, stability, equilibrium, dependability, reliability.

 I have noticed an alarming trend in many martial artists.
-I hope to help you avoid the same trap.
+I want to make sure we in the Thru The Fire Training Organization avoid the same trap.

-On the surface it may appear that this approach actually is a valid way to grow, but over time all that happens is you acquire a longer list of stuff/techniques in your notes without actually growing in your abilities.
-In the context of the martial arts, these people are the ones who rarely become more than mediocre martial artists.
+On the surface it may appear that this approach actually is a valid way to grow, but over time all that happens is you acquire a longer list of techniques in your notes without actually growing in your abilities.
+These people are the ones who rarely become more than mediocre martial artists.
 They may have great ability and skill in the dojo, but little depth, ability or understanding of reality outside of the perfect training environment.
-These folks tend to be "talkers" and not "doers."
+They tend to be talkers and not doers.

 So how can we consistently train material without falling into this subtle trap?
 This problem is easily solved by progressively introducing variables to our training.
 By doing this we can train the same material over and over again without doing the same thing over and over again in a mechanical, rote fashion.

 There is no magic to martial art.
 There is just hard work and consistency.
-The magic is in you making the skills functional.
-This allows you to apply them when and where you need them.
+The magic is in you functionalizing the skills you're training which allows you to apply them when and where you need them.
 That’s it.

 Blessings and Strength!